The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Constructing the 2025 AI Agent Index

 \textbf{We annotated only public information} from documentation, websites, demos, published papers, and governance documents.
 We did not perform experimental testing (e.g., probing agent behavior or running benchmarks).
 See \Cref{app:index} for the full list of sources used.
 All web sources linked in the Index were archived.
 When possible, we created accounts and used demos to explore agent interfaces directly.

-\textbf{Seven subject matter experts (the paper's authors) annotated agents according to category}.
-To ensure consistency, experts were each responsible for specific fields rather than specific agents.
-Annotations emphasized object-level findings over interpretations and focused exclusively on agent-specific features rather than underlying model properties.
+\textbf{Seven of the paper's authors annotated agents according to their domain expertise}.
+To ensure consistency, experts were each responsible for categories of fields rather than specific agents.
+Annotations emphasized object-level findings over interpretations and focused exclusively on agent-specific rather than underlying model features.
 For platforms creating agents, annotations assessed the most capable version of each agent that could be readily configured, documenting capabilities, limitations, and default configurations. ``None found'' indicates we found no public information; ``None'' indicates confirmed absence; ``Not applicable'' indicates irrelevance of field to this agent.

 \textbf{Annotations followed detailed protocols developed iteratively through calibration exercises}; see \Cref{app:annotation_guide}.
 Inter-annotator consistency was maintained through protocol revisions and cross-validation.
 All annotations were independently reviewed by at least one other annotator.
 37 out of 1,350 fields with discrepancies were resolved through discussion.
 Finally, we used GPT-5.2 with web search to screen annotations for potential inaccuracies; see \Cref{app:verify}.